Announcements

 Call 1-833-838-2323 or visit https://www.getvaccinated.gov.bc.ca/ to book a vaccination.

-Our office carries the Pneumovax vaccine - covered by MSP for patients over 65, and for patients with certain medical conditions under the age of 65.
+Our office offers the Prevnar 20 vaccine - covered by MSP for patients over 65, and for patients with certain medical conditions under the age of 65.
 Please contact our office if you think you may be eligible but have not had any doses yet.

-Our nurses can administer private-pay vaccines such as shingles (Shingrix), HPV (Gardasil), and pneumonia (Prevnar 20).
+Our nurses can also administer private-pay vaccines such as shingles (Shingrix), HPV (Gardasil).
 These require a prescription from your doctor, and you will have to bring the vaccine to our office.